 We sponsor several repeaters in Colorado as well as a few APRS Digipeaters.
-We also support the Colorado MotoTRBO networked repeaters covering most of Eastern Colorado from the North to South border.
+We also support the Colorado DMR networked repeaters covering most of Eastern and central Colorado from the North to South border.
 We also own and operate the Denver IRLP Reflector from our Denver Datacenter.

 We are not a traditional ham club per se, we are a group made up of the most skilled and professional radio folks in the front range.
 We use those skills to further our projects and lead the Denver amateur radio community into new technology and training areas and to further the needs of the amateur radio community.
 Watch for news of Rocky Mountain Ham Radio University classes as they are announced each fall.

 Analog FM Repeaters – (click on a plot for a larger version)